Troubleshoot single sign-on

 Sign in to the Admin Console.

-Select your organization or company in the left navigation drop-down menu, and then select SSO and SCIM.
+Select your organization or company from the Choose profile page, and then select SSO and SCIM.

 Note